Roles and privileges

 Even if a child role is created with the

-attribute, the following attributes of a parent role are never inherited:LOGIN
+INHERITattribute, the following attributes of a parent role are never inherited:LOGIN,SUPERUSER,CREATEDB,CREATEROLE,CREATEEXTTABLE, andRESOURCE QUEUE.

 In the example below, two roles are created: